linuxdeepin/deepin-manual/manual-assets/professional/deepin-voice-note/en_US/index.md

 ## Guide

-You can run, exit or create a shortcut for Voice Notes in the following ways.
+You can run, exit, and create a shortcut for Voice Notes in the following ways.

 ### Run Voice Notes